arguiot/Project-Euler/README.md

 ## Contributing

+Please leave a star 🌟  to help the project getting more popular!

-Please read [CONTRIBUTING.md](https://github.com/lukalafaye/Project-Euler/blob/master/CONTRIBUTING.md) for details on submitting pull requests to this project.
+You can also read [CONTRIBUTING.md](https://github.com/lukalafaye/Project-Euler/blob/master/CONTRIBUTING.md) for details on submitting pull requests to this project.

 ## Files